google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 -   **Type:** Categorical **Default:** LOSS_INCREASE **Possible values:** NONE, MIN_LOSS_FINAL, LOSS_INCREASE

--   Early stopping detects the overfitting of the model and halts it training using the validation dataset controlled by `validation_ratio`.<br>- `NONE`: No early stopping.
-The model is trained entirely.<br>- `MIN_LOSS_FINAL`: No early stopping.
-However, the model is then truncated to minimize the validation loss.<br>- `LOSS_INCREASE`: Stop the training when the validation does not decrease for `early_stopping_num_trees_look_ahead` trees.
+-   Early stopping detects the overfitting of the model and halts it training using the validation dataset.
+If not provided directly, the validation dataset is extracted from the training dataset (see "validation_ratio" parameter):<br>- `NONE`: No early stopping.
+All the num_trees are trained and kept.<br>- `MIN_LOSS_FINAL`: All the num_trees are trained.
+The model is then truncated to minimize the validation loss i.e. some of the trees are discarded as to minimum the validation loss.<br>- `LOSS_INCREASE`: Classical early stopping.
+Stop the training when the validation does not decrease for `early_stopping_num_trees_look_ahead` trees.

 #### [early_stopping_initial_iteration](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/gradient_boosted_trees/gradient_boosted_trees.proto)